KatNykiel/docs/markdown/useful_tools.md

 It seems to be the *de facto* Python package for computational materials science.
 Some of our group uses it sparsely, but there's far more potential than we're taking advantage of.

 ## Obsidian
-[Obsidian](https://obsidian.md/) is, basically, just a way to edit Markdown files; however, the goal is for it to become a 'second brain.'
+[Obsidian](https://obsidian.md/) is, basically, just a way to edit Markdown files.
 It's extremely useful as note-taking software, especially as a [Zettelkasten](https://zettelkasten.de/posts/overview/) tool.
 I've been using Notion for years, and while I love it, there's a few big drawbacks
 - You don't own your data - Notion stores your files in the cloud, which means you don't have any local backups
 - Notion is restrictive.
 It's great to be within the Notion system, but it doesn't translate well to presentations / building websites / coding
-- You're trusting the Notion won't sell your data, lose your files, or charge premiums to continue using Notion Local markdown files managed with Obsidian are essentially the same system, albeit without some of the luxuries of Notion.
-I still think it's worth it.
+- You're trusting the Notion won't sell your data, lose your files, or charge premiums to continue using Notion Local markdown files managed with Obsidian are essentially the same system as Notion, albeit without some of its luxuries.
+Despite this, it's still absolutely worth using Obsidian.